Richard Swift's Final Album, 'The Hex,' Will Be Released Friday

 Today, September 20, on his 21st wedding anniversary, Richard Ochoa Swift's family honors his final wishes; scattering his ashes in a private ceremony in Oregon.
 While they say goodbye to a father/husband/son/brother/uncle/provider, we remember the larger than life talent that was Richard Swift and share with the world "Sept20," his final song.

 "Sept20," in many ways, recalls the droopy-eyed charm of Richard Swift's early singles.
 A reverbed metronome counts off a barroom piano, plunking along at the speed of a waltz spinning in and out of time like a toy top.
 Its glazed-over production, ever a hallmark of Swift's sonic design, both intimate and distant, sounds like a ghost whistling in your ear.
-He voice warbles like a Leslie speaker, singing, "Death do us part / Sickness and health" with something between a grin and grimace.
+His voice warbles like a Leslie speaker, singing, "Death do us part / Sickness and health" with something between a grin and grimace.
 All the angels sing / Que Sera, Sera.

 The Hex comes out Sept.
 21 via Secretly Canadian.